jembi/cameroon-bahmni-config/windows/README.md

 1. Open a CMD window (if one is not already open) and run command __*gpupdate /force*__

 #### Configure Power Management
+This section describes how to leverage the local GPO on the Windows Server to automatically and gracefully shutdown the server when the battery level reaches a capacity of 10%.

+##### Critical battery notification action
 1. Navigate to the following path in the GPO editor: __*Computer Configuration/Administrative Templates/System/Power Management/Notification Settings*__
+1. Double click on Critical battery notification action:
+  *  Click on the __*Enable*__ radio button
+  *  In the Critical Battery Notification Action dropdown, select Shut down
+1. Click on Apply button then OK button

+##### Critical battery notification level
+1. Navigate to the following path in the GPO editor: __*Computer Configuration/Administrative Templates/System/Power Management/Notification Settings*__
+1. Double click on Critical battery notification level:
+  *  Click on the __*Enable*__ radio button
+  *  In the Critical Battery Notification Level listbox, enter 10
+1. Click on Apply button then OK button